metabrainz/picard-docs/appendices/command_line.rst

 .. option:: -P, --no-plugins

-   do not load any plugins (starts a stand-alone instance)
+   do not load any plugins

 .. option:: -s, --stand-alone-instance

-   force Picard to create a new, stand-alone instance (see :doc:`/usage/command_processing` for more information)
+   force Picard to create a new, stand-alone instance

 .. option:: -v, --version